TorqueDog/RangeRoverTweaks/README.md

 - Plug the USB from the GPS amplifier into the voltage converter.

 > Note
 > I got some of these details from a user at RangeRovers.net, but their solution was incomplete.
 They insisted that powering the GPS amplifier was unnecessary as the GPS signal from the vehicle is already amplified, but when I attempted this, the amplifier did nothing whatsoever until I provided it with power (just for testing, I used a USB battery bank).
-Until I did this, my phone GPS was just as lost as ever, so you need to power the GPS amplifier.
+You need to power the GPS amplifier.
+You could run a USB cable directly to one of the vehicle's own USB ports but I wouldn't recommend this and it makes for a far more difficult install.

 Once you've wired this up, go for a drive and you should get a nice stable GPS lock and no more weird behavior.